kdadler/slate/source/includes/_offers.md

-shareLink | string&#124;null | The full link sent to prospective customers. recipientEmails | array | A list of the email addresses that the offer has been shared with. recipientContacts | array | A list of the customers (contacts) that the offer has been shared with.
+shareLink | string&#124;null | The full link sent to prospective customers. recipientEmails | array | A list of the email addresses that the offer has been shared with. recipientContacts | array | A list of the customers (contacts) that the offer has been shared with. productImagesShared | bool | Are the product images to be shared with the customer in this offer?

 ## Offer Columns